WORK AND POWER: BASIC CONCEPTS ABOUT PHYSICAL QUANTITIES

 With the help of this figure, I explain what is the work (otherwise known as 'energy') by an example of a calculation made neglecting frictions, efficiency, and acceleration.
 We have here a hoist with which we want to lift two meters a weight of 1000 Kg.

-To lift up the weight of 2 meters as indicated in figure a force of 1000 kg must be employed to win the gravity.
-Using such measurement units we say that the minimum ideal required mechanical energy is 2000 kgm.
+To lift up the weight of 2 meters as indicated in figure a force >1000 Kg must be employed to win the gravity.
+Using such measurement units we say that the minimum ideal required mechanical energy is >2000 kgm.
 So we define the 'WORK', otherwise known as 'energy'.

 Figure 1